Distributed Systems Are Hard

-The second, unreliable, approach is faster end-to-end but it means services usually have to expect duplicates and out-of-order messages and that some messages will go missing.
-Unreliable communication might be used when messages are time-sensitive (i.e. if they are not acted on quickly it is not worth acting on them) or later data just overwrites earlier data.
-For very large scale distributed systems, unreliable messaging may be used because it is so much faster with less overhead.
-However, microservices then need to be designed to cope with message loss and duplication.
+The second unreliable approach is faster end-to-end, but it means services usually have to expect duplicates and out-of-order messages, and some messages will go missing.
+Unreliable communication might be used when messages are time-sensitive (i.e. if they are not acted on quickly, it is not worth acting on them) or later data just overwrites earlier data.
+For very large-scale distributed systems, unreliable messaging may be used because it is so much faster with less overhead.
+However, microservices must be designed to cope with message loss and duplication.

 Within each approach, there are a lot of variants (guaranteed and non-guaranteed order, for example), all of which have different tradeoffs in terms of speed, complexity and failure rate.

 Some systems may use multiple approaches depending on the type of message being transmitted or even the current load on the system.
 This stuff is hard to get right if you have a lot of services all behaving differently.
 The behavior of a service needs to be explicitly defined in its API.
 It often makes sense to define constraints or recommended communication behaviors for the services in your system to get some degree of consistency.

 What Time Is It?

 There’s no such thing as common time, a global clock, in a distributed system.
 For example, in a group chat, there’s usually no guaranteed order in which my comments and those sent by my friends in Australia, Colombia and Japan will appear.
 There’s not even any guarantee we’re all seeing the same timeline — although one ordering will generally win out if we sit around long enough without saying anything new.